oasisprotocol/docs/README.md

 ### DocCards

-DocCards are attractive elements used mostly in the introductory chapters and *See also* sections Apart from the built-in docusaurus `useCurrentSidebarCategory().items` helper, you can also use the `findSidebarItem()` helper passing the href of the target page.
+DocCards are attractive elements used mostly in the introductory chapters and *See also* sections.
+Apart from the built-in docusaurus `<DocCardList />` helper which prints all items in the current category, you can also list specific items by calling `findSidebarItem()` helper passing the href of the target page.

-`DocCardList` will show one or two DocCards per row while a single `DocCard` will span horizontally over the whole site resembling page links in gitbook.
+`DocCardList` will show two DocCards per row while the `DocCard` component will span horizontally over the whole site resembling page links in gitbook.

 ### Backward compatibility